mmusil2/burger/README.md

 ## *Enter a burger you want to eat and click the "Submit" button*
 ![Submit GIF](gifs/burger1.gif)

-## *Select the "Devour It!" button to eat the burger and place it to the rightside of the page*
+## *Select the "Devour It!" button to eat the burger and place it to the right side of the page*
 ![Devour GIF](gifs/burger2.gif)